 Makalu trekking is an opportunity to explore vegetation from the subtropical forest to subalpine area.
 The Arun River flows through the Park there is recorded 84 verities of fish including Salmon.
 There are 48 species of orchids, 25 species of rhododendron, 87 species of medicinal plants, 19 species of bamboo, 15 species of oak, 86 species of fodder trees, 48 species of primrose, and the 421 species of birds in the national park.
 The endangered wildlife is a wild yak, red panda, snow leopard, clouded leopard, Himalayan black bear, musk deer, goral, wild boar, tahr, Himalayan marmot, langur monkey, weasel, and the serow.
 A beautiful landscape, flora, fauna, waterfall, river valley and the spectacular mountains are awesome tips for a visitor.

 Makalu trekking has a quiet environment, however, rocky and slippery trails with snow are adventurous.
 The trail between Mumbuk and Yangle Kharka can be hazardous with a falling rock.
-You can enjoy the snow capped mountains, including Chamlang (7319 m), Baruntse (7129 m), Mera Peak (6654 m), and the Mt.
+You can enjoy the snow-capped mountains, including Chamlang (7319 m), Baruntse (7129 m), Mera Peak (6654 m), and the Mt.
 Makalu (8463 m), the fifth world highest mountain in the world.
 October to November and March to Mid-May is the best time to join the journey.
-The further information and trip itinerary is below.
+The further information and trip itinerary are below.